demjened/elus/README.md

 > Always choose figure with **same** *ATTRIBUTE X* or with **different** *ATTRIBUTE X* as the last figure.

-Which attribute remains the same or alternates?
+Which attribute remains the same or alternates on the first three figures?
    * **Size** - *Small* -> *Big* -> *Small*: always different
    * **Color** - *Blue* -> *Blue* -> *Yellow*: no pattern
    * **Shape** - *Circle* -> *Circle* -> *Circle*: always the same

 Seems like there are two possible rules: *Always choose figure with different size as the last figure* or *Always choose figure with same shape as the last figure*.

 Let's look at the choices.
-We know there's always **only one that is correct**, the others do not follow the rule.

-There are two Circle choices - so the rule cannot be *Always choose figure with same shape as the last figure*.
+There are two figures with Circle shape: **Small Blue Circle** and **Small Yellow Circle**.
+Given that there's always **only one choice that is correct**, the rule cannot be *Always choose figure with same shape as the last figure*, because it would not be straightforward which Circle to choose.
 Therefore the rule must be *Always choose figure with different size as the last figure*.
 So let's select **Big Blue Lozenge**.

 ![Example](resources/example2.png)